stripe/agent-toolkit/evals/README.md

 ## Framework

-There is a very lightweight testing framework built in to make adding new test cases easy that wraps Braintrust.
+There is a very lightweight built-in testing framework that wraps Braintrust to make adding new test cases easy.

 Add a new test case to `cases.ts`: